California Fair Housing Act: An Overview

 Bottom Line

-Knowing your legal obligations as a landlord is key to your success.
-The Fair Housing Act requires that you treat tenants equally.
+Understanding your legal obligations as a California landlord is essential for success.
+The Fair Housing Act mandates equal treatment of tenants and prohibits illegal housing discrimination.
 If you have a question or need expert help in managing your rental property, turn to C&C Property Management

 Disclaimer: Please note that the information provided in this blog is intended for general guidance and should not be considered as a replacement for professional legal advice.
 It is important to be aware that laws pertaining to property management may change, rendering this information outdated by the time you read it.